 Now, who is accountable for the report?
 It was Sam, but now Tom is all over it.
-Since he became so heavily involved, he has made himself responsible for doing the work.
+Since he became so heavily involved, he has made himself accountable.

 3. Lack of Trust Builds and Becomes a Self-Fulfilling Prophecy

-In the previous example, Sam started to give up.
+We saw earlier that Sam gave up.
 She saw Tom’s increasing micromanagement and noticed that he has a lack of trust in her ability.
 Unfortunately, Sam starts to lose belief in her own ability too.

 “Maybe I’m not good enough”, she thinks.

 Instead of working independently and trying to make the best of it, she starts to doubt herself.
-She starts to look for Tom’s opinion on every minor detail of the report, because she now thinks she’s not good enough to make the decisions.
+Sam starts to ask for Tom’s opinion on every minor detail of the report, because she now thinks she’s not good enough to make the decisions.

 Now, let’s look at it from the other side.